AswinKalathil/nss_connect/README.md

 allocation, Event managment

 ## Getting Started
-This is an app for our NSS Volunteers of out college, You can Install it By cloning the Repository
+This is an app for our NSS Volunteers of our college, You can Install it By cloning the Repository

 ## Usage